m5i-work/acr-scanner/README.md

 ## Integrate Function App with ACR

-Next, we need to grant permissions to the App Service to pull images and toggle quarantine state.
+Next, we need to grant permissions to the Function App to pull images and toggle quarantine state.

 1. Add a system-assigned identity for Function App